Most homeowners have a laundry list of home renovation projects they want to accomplish.

 Renovation projects are commonly undertaken to increase the space of a home.
 This might include finishing a basement, adding a bedroom and/or bathroom, or adding a deck.
 Other renovation projects are done to customize the footprint to the owners’ liking.
 A popular option today is knocking down walls to create an open floor plan.

 At its core, a home’s primary purpose is to be functional.
 If your kitchen doesn’t have enough storage, adding cabinets will increase its function.
 If you have multiple children, finishing a basement will give them a place to play.
-If you are a handyman, adding a pegboard with a pegboard hook set to your garage will help keep you organized.
+If you are a handyman, adding a custom pegboard with a pegboard hook set to your garage will help keep you organized.

 There’s a never-ending list of things you can do to increase the functionality of your home.
 The important thing to remember is that what’s functional to you may not be functional to someone else.
 That’s why undertaking home renovation projects is a great way to make your space your own.